andydurette/opentable-redux/README.md

     **then use this as an opportunity to explain what you would add.***

     ```
-    A.
-    Unsure, somewhere between 8-10 hours.
-Most of my time was spent on trying to figure out how to mock tests for my asynch thunk call.
+    A. Somewhere between 8-10 hours, most of my time was spent on trying to figure out how to mock tests for my asynch thunk call.
 I do not have a test for that call unfortunately and this is also what I would fix if I had more time.
     ```

 2. **What was the most useful feature that was added to the latest version of your chosen language?**